 - 1982 Chevrolet S-10 Pickup.
 It was the first year for the S-10, a replacement for the venerable Chevy LUV.
 My dad ordered this "everything delete" yellow truck for his pool business.
 No radio, no factory air conditioning, no power steering, brakes, transmission, windows, cruise, etc. etc. (you get the picture).
 It hardly even had an engine.
 When dad upgraded to a Nissan Hardbody, I bought it from him.
 Powered by a 1.9 liter Isuzu 4 cyl. and a 4 speed transmission, it had a top speed of 75 mph.
 But the little carburated 4 banger got over 30 mpg.

 - 1970 Ford Maverick.
 I bought this from a friend for 900.00.
 With the rest of the money from the sale of the S-10 I swapped the straight 6 for a 302 V8 and added lots of performance upgrades.
-Probably the quickest 0-50 car I've owned.
 I blew the motor and ended up selling it as is for a big loss.

 - 1992 Ford Explorer.
 This SUV was a gift from my wife's old boss.
 We got it in 2000 just as the 87 Tredia was about to go to the big salvage yard in the sky.
 Little did we know at the time that God was preparing us for an upcoming move to New York where the 4x4 would get lots of use.
 We still use it as our winter vehicle.
 It was in outstanding condition when we got the car (can't find a good picture of it, however).
 It experienced enough NY to show its "northeastern status."
-We planned to keep this truck until it was ready for the salvage yard, but it was destroyed when my daughter and I were hit head on by a drunk on Christmas Eve, 2015.
+We planned to keep this truck until it was ready for the salvage yard, but it was destroyed when my daughter and I were hit head on by a drunk on Christmas Eve, 2015: car crash.